vamshidhar-thonti/React/README.md

 - If the function remains same, prefer defining it rather than using it as anonymous callback functions.
 It doesn't show any effect with an app having one or two such anonymous callback functions but it does impact when the number grows.
 - Leverage js advanced concepts to make code look clean and efficient.
 Like using de-structuring, array methods like map, filter... etc

+## Components

+- Components can be seen as an element that can be reused to serve a different purpose. e.g: a search bar can be a component which can be reused more than one time in an application, a card component once created can be reused at an another part of the application to serve a different purpose.
+- While developing components it is better to see if it can be generalized and reused.
+- Always return only one top level html on custom components (no siblings at the top level)
+- Never include logic in the component.
+Component should just have the data to be rendered and returned.
+- Just like the `setState()` re-renders a component, any change in the `this.props` values will trigger render method.
+So to update the UI, its important to update either from `setState()` method or the `props`.
+- Except for the standard attributes like `type='search', type='input'...`, pass the values as props to the component.